 Councilman Tom Leonardo

 Bio: Councilman Tom Leonardo is currently serving his second term in office representing the citizens of Ward Six, the City's newest Ward which was established in 2006.
-Tom and his wife Marianne have been married 48 years and have four children and seven grandchildren.
+Tom and his wife Marianne have been married 49 years and have four children and eight grandchildren.

-Councilman Leonardo serves on the Lee County Metropolitan Planning Organization, and represents Lee County as its voting member on the statewide Metropolitan Planning Organization Advisory Council.
+Councilman Leonardo serves as one of the City's members on the Lee County Metropolitan Planning Organization Board.
 He has served Fort Myers as Chairman of the Community Redevelopment Agency, and Chairman of the Southwest Florida Enterprise Center.

 He is a veteran of the U.S. Navy and is active in Veteran's affairs.
 Tim Leonardo, the Leonardo's youngest son, is a U.S. Marine, who has just recently returned from combat zones in Afghanistan.